gmileka/networking-101/01-connecting-two-computers/connecting-two-computers.md

 coming from Network Card B. If it sends data, it must be going to Network Card
 B. The notion of sender/receiver identity is implied by the physical wiring.

-But what happens when we want to connect a third computer? or a fourth?
+But what happens when we want to connect a third computer?

 Let's see how this will look like in our next article!